grpc/proposal/A41-xds-rbac.md

 Metadata isn't 100% consistent cross-language in its handling of [hop-by-hop headers][] (e.g., `TE`; RFC 2616 has [a convenient list][hop-by-hop header list]) and pseudo-headers.
-For this design, `headers` can include `:method`, `:scheme`, `:authority`, and`:path` matchers and they must match the values received on-the-wire independent of whether they are stored in Metadata or in separate APIs.
+For this design, `headers` can include `:method`, `:scheme`, `:authority`, and`:path` matchers and they should match the values received on-the-wire independent of whether they are stored in Metadata or in separate APIs. `:scheme` is not universally available in gRPC APIs, so it may be hard-coded to `http` if unavailable. `:method` can be hard-coded to `POST` if unavailable and a code audit confirms the server denies requests for all other method types.
 It is unspecified whether hop-by-hop headers are matched.
 Multi-valued metadata is represented as the concatenation of the values along with a `,` (comma, no added spaces) separator, as permitted by HTTP and gRPC.
+The Content-Type provided by the client must be used; not a hard-coded value.
+(TODO: support binary headers?)
 Binary headers are represented in their base64-encoded form, although we rarely expect binary header matchers.

 [hop-by-hop headers]: https://datatracker.ietf.org/doc/html/rfc7230#section-6.1
 [hop-by-hop header list]: https://datatracker.ietf.org/doc/html/rfc2616#section-13.5.1

-TODO: Clearly define differences compared to client-side.
-Align with client-side routing (maybe changing behavior) to allow reusing code, have a strong grip on client vs server differences, and notice 'gotcha's.
-Content-Type is probably not a problem on server-side.

 As documented for `HeaderMatcher`, Envoy aliases `:authority` and `Host` in its header map implementation, so they should be treated equivalent for the RBAC matchers; there must be no behavior change depending on which of the two header names is used in the _RBAC policy_.

-TODO: We've had no reason to care about :scheme in our APIs and so is not present in all languages.
-It could be inferred from whether the connection used security, but that's technically different from :scheme, as if you go through a TLS-terminating proxy and use plaintext to the backend the :scheme is used to re-create the original URL which would be 'https', not 'http'.
-This may be a problem for Java and Go.
-We can maybe copy whatever Envoy does for HTTP/1 traffic.
-You might think :scheme doesn't matter, and maybe it doesn't, but it might be used to detect "is the client using TLS".
-Although note that in that case such a check is trusting the client to provide the correct value.

-TODO: Need to audit that server implementations check that :method=POST before accepting the RPC.
-This was already a requirement but it is an appropriate time to double-check.

 TODO: Determine how to handle _requests_ (not policies) that have Host header, since gRPC generally doesn't observe this header yet the RBAC policy could.